Dmengine/Dmengine/README.md

 - 👋 Hi, I’m @Oladimeji
-- 👀 I’m interested in AI | ML | AI Mobile application
+- 👀 I’m interested in Blockchain | ML | Reactjs Website
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Jarvis
+- 💞️ I’m looking to collaborate on DApp
 - 📫 How to reach me +2349030933281

 <!---